 Bridget Campos News Features: How did you and co-author, Dylan Howard, research this Kris Jenner Unauthorized Biography?
 And what made you want to write about the Kardashian family?

 Cathy Griffin: There were interviews done with over 200 people that have been in Kris’ life.
 For the unauthorized biography we did your typical research on the internet of past articles about her.
 Though the book is mainly about Kris we of course mention her kids, who are the Kardashians.
-I was approached by my mentor and good friend, Dylan Howard.
+I was approached by my good friend, Dylan Howard.
 He’s a New York Times best-selling author and written 21 books and I’ve researched for him many times for his books.
 One day Dylan told me, 'You should really write your own book and it should be about the Kardashians.'
 And I responded by saying, 'Oh, No!
 I know nothing about them and only watched a few episodes of Keeping Up with

 the Kardashians here and there.'
 But I went ahead because he kindly gave me advice to do so.
 But I felt Kris Jenner was the story to write about because she fascinates me.
 I see her as an independent formidable woman, who is a pioneer at her craft and really take risks.
 She had come up as a little girl from San Diego, raised in a middle-class family.
 She was a trophy wife turned socialite living in Beverly Hills and married to a high-profile attorney and father to four of her six children, the late Robert Kardashian.
 In the book, I explain how Kris went from being a trophy-wife with no education to creating this 2-billion-dollar empire with all her kids.
 It's fascinating to me how she did that.
 Not so much the money they’ve made from entrepreneurial success because money is not the true indicator of success.
 But to be able to do something like that as a reality TV star is impressive.
 In my book, I take a quote from Kris and she always says, 'A lot of people have great ideas, but unless you work hard for them you won’t see them transpire.'